 10. Taste some Eggs Benedict at brunch

 April 16 is National Eggs Benedict Day, so why not use this an an excuse to sample some of the best brunch spots in New Orleans, and more specifically, the best spots for Eggs Benedict in New Orleans.
 With locations all over the city, The Ruby Slipper is known for its wide selection of Eggs Benedict, including Eggs Cochon and Shrimp Boogaloo Benedict.
 For an extra-fancy Benedict, try Brennan’s Restaurant.

 11. Grab a paddle board and explore Bayou St. John

 This spring, rent a kayak or paddle board from one of several companies, such as Kayak-Iti-Yak, Bayou Paddlesports, or Massey’s for a paddle up and down Bayou St. John.
-Along Bayou St. John, paddlers can catch sights such as the historic Magnolia Bridge, the Pitot House, City Park, and maybe even a pelican.
-Don’t forget the sunscreen.
+Paddlers can catch sights along Bayou St. John such as the historic Magnolia Bridge, the Pitot House, City Park, and maybe even a pelican.

 12. Don your Easter bonnet for the parades